concerts

 Marysville (34 miles N)

-Marysville Strawberry Festival has a carnival, vendors, strawberry shortcake, a beer garden, entertainment, a grand parade (Sat.
+Marysville Strawberry Festival has carnival rides, vendors, a beer garden, entertainment, a parade (Sat.
 5 p.m.), and a car show (Sun.).
-Thursday includes only a carnival and an adult tricycle race (6 p.m.).
-Mostly at Asbery Athletic Field, 449-499 Alder Ave. in Marysville.
+Thursday includes only carnival rides and an adult tricycle race (6 p.m.).
+Events are downtown, including Asbery Athletic Field, 449-499 Alder Ave. in Marysville.

 June 20, 2026